-Fuel on average is around £1.30 per liter which translates to about £4.92 a gallon.
+Fuel on average is around £1.30- £1.80 per liter.
 It’s not cheap, but distances are not vast in Scotland so fuel goes a long way between stops.

 - AutoEurope: I can often find deals here for car rentals in Europe.

 - Discover Car Hire: Searches rental car prices around the globe.

 Flights aren’t that practical of a way to get around Scotland and there are only a handful of routes avaialble.
 The only real advantage would be if you plan to explore the outer isles like the Orkney Isles or the Outer Hedbrides.

 When you book in advance you can generally get a good price on tickets.
 Though, one should always be wary of booking budget airlines and traveling with bags.
 You’ll also have to pay for check bags that can often cost as much as the flight at around £100.